nextauthjs/next-auth/CONTRIBUTING.md

 > NOTE: You can add any environment variables to .env.local that you would like to use in your dev app.
 > You can find the next-auth config under`app/pages/api/auth/[...nextauth].js`.

-1. Start the dev application/server:
+1. Start the developer application/server:

 ```sh
 npm run dev
 ```

-Your dev application will be available on `http://localhost:3000`
+Your developer application will be available on `http://localhost:3000`

 That's it! 🎉